gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideGlossary.md

 translate at compile time.
 If no source path is specified in the <a href="DevGuideOrganizingProjects.html#DevGuideModuleXml">module XML file</a>, the default source path is <code>&lt;module-name&gt;/client</code>.</dd>

 <dt>speed tracer</dt>
-<dd><a href="../../speedtracer.html">Speed Tracer</a> is a Google Chrome extension that helps you identify and fix performance problems in your web applications.</dd>
+<dd>Speed Tracer is a Google Chrome extension that helps you identify and fix performance problems in your web applications.</dd>

 <dt>static string internationalization</dt>
 <dd>A technique of defining language specific strings in <code>.properties</code> files that GWT compiles into different